NachoHotz/NachoHotz/README.md

 </div>

-### <div align="center">I'm Nacho, a full-time full-stack developer. but more inclined into the Back-end.
+### <div align="center">I'm Nacho, a full-time full-stack developer. but more inclined into the Back-end.</div>

-My main goal is to build apps and websites that can change the world for the better, and keep learning new technologies.</div>
+ <div align="center">My main goal is to build apps and websites that can change the world for the better, and keep learning new technologies.</div>

 <br />